vanHeemstraSystems/publish-node-package/300/400/README.md

 The idea is that we want to have Star Wars names (see ```src/starwars-names.json```) exported as part of the all, and we'll have a function that you can call to get a random Star Wars name.

 We're going to require those Star Wars names to get the object that we need.

+**Tip*, for the use of *assertions* see https://codereviewvideos.com/how-i-fixed-needs-an-import-assertion-of-type-json/

 We'll simply say,

 ```
-var starWarsNames = require ('./starwars-names.json');
+var starWarsNames = require ('./starwars-names.json') assert {
+  type: 'json'
+};

 module.exports = {
     all,